SGAG Logo

 Copyright: 1964

-First published in This Week, December 13, 1964. *Likely the source for Chapter 13 of Legacy of Danger.
+First published in This Week, December 13, 1964. *The source for Chapter 13 of Legacy of Danger.

 In a county in Virginia there is a secret government installation that is vital to the defense of the US.
 An agent working for an enemy nation has been working hard to find the location.
 A Section Q operative believes he has identified the agent but is having trouble passing the name to HQ.
 Selena Mead is asked to join a high society fox hunt to rendezvous with the Q agent and get the name.